How to Choose Dog Food: A Step-by-Step Guide for Healthy Dogs

 Option Definition Key Features Typical Carbohydrate Sources

-Natural Dog Food Uses whole food ingredients, avoiding artificial preservatives, colours, and synthetic additives Real meat as first ingredient, balanced nutrition, no artificial substances Grains (wheat, rice), potatoes
+Natural Dog Food Uses whole food ingredients, avoiding artificial preservatives, colours and synthetic additives Real meat as first ingredient, balanced nutrition, no artificial substances Grains (wheat, rice), potatoes

 Step 3: Read Labels for Ingredient Quality and Source

-Critical label reading indicators include:
+Critical label reading indicators:

-• Clear, transparent ingredient descriptions
+• Clear, transparent ingredient descriptions — nothing vague

-• Nutritional adequacy statements
+• Nutritional adequacy statement (complete and balanced)

 Step 4: Consult Your Vet for Professional Advice

-Key discussion points during your veterinary consultation include:
+Key discussion points for your vet consultation:

 • Current health status and medical history